carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 * Start recording the simulation.
 * Spawn the ego vehicle.
-* Spawn a RGB camera attched to it.
+* Spawn a RGB camera attached to it.
 * Position the spectator camera where the ego vehicle is.
 * Let the ego vehicle roam around in autopilot mode.
 * Stop the recorder when the script is stopped, and destroy the ego vehicle and its sensor.